sai-samarth/MNISTCNN/README.md

 4. Use the trained model to predict the labels of the test dataset.

 ## Results
-The trained CNN achieves a competitive accuracy suitable for the introductory nature of this competition.
+The trained CNN achieves a basic accuracy suitable for the introductory nature of this competition.
 Further improvements can be made by tuning hyperparameters, data augmentation, or using advanced architectures.

 ## Improvements
 - Add data augmentation for better generalization.